Start Blazing a New Trail. Apply Today.

 Upper-division BBA Program classes will be similar in size to Business Honors classes, with roughly 40–50 students per class.
 Outside of McCombs, upper-division classes could be even smaller.
 There are some large, introductory classes at UT, but professors have been working to shrink the size of those classes by using innovative teaching techniques and smaller discussion sections.
 In general, our students have found that they have been in very few large classes with the “hundreds of students” they might imagine when they think of a school the size of UT Austin.

 Is UT affordable compared to other top universities?

 Cost is a big factor for most students.
 When comparing scholarship and financial aid awards, it is important to look carefully at the net cost of each school and think about what you are getting for that amount.
 UT Austin is consistently recognized as one of the best value universities for the money invested.
 In addition, McCombs has one of the top career services offices in the nation.
-Canfield BHP has a 100% job placement rate upon graduation over several years.
+Canfield BHP students have a competitive placement rate upon graduation over several years.
 This means that students aren’t just getting an education; they are also getting the resources they need to land the jobs they want.

 How does the application process work?

 Applicants are evaluated holistically.
 This means there are no cut-offs or minimums; we look at all aspects of the application.
 We are looking for students who are strong academically, engaged in their schools and communities, and have taken on leadership roles.
 We review all items included in the student’s application, and we consider the context of the individual student.